Pierre-vh/Fox/Moonshot/src/Moonshot/Fox/Parser/readme.md

 ## Parser : implementation of the grammar rules in the Parser and AST :
+### NOTE : This might not be 100% accurate !
+But i'll try to keep it as accurate as possible.

 Note : rules  xxx_kw   / id   / type    are already implemented through the "matchXXX" methods.